thi-truong/census-prep/01_welcome_tutorial.md

 1. Copy this link `https://api.census.gov/data/2020/dec/dp?get=NAME&DP1_0001C&for=state:*&key=stringofcharactersandnumbers`
-and paste into your web browser.
+2. Paste the link into your web browser, but do not press enter/go.
-3. Replace the last part after `key=`  with your API key.
-Press enter/navigate to the address.
+3. Replace the last part after the equals sign in `key=stringofcharactersandnumbers` with your API key.
-4. You should be directed to a .txt (plain text file), where the first 6 rows looks like this:
+4. Press enter/navigate to the address.
+You should be directed to a .txt (plain text file), where the first 6 rows looks like this:
 	> [["NAME","DP1_0001C","state"],
 	> ["Alabama","5024279","01"],
 	> ["Alaska","733391","02"],